 Our society predominantly acts according to the linear principle that finite raw materials are extracted, and products are manufactured and used until they are finally disposed of.
 Not only are scarce and valuable raw materials lost in the process, but large quantities of greenhouse gases are also emitted and waste is produced.
 With the growth of the world economy, global consumption of raw materials has quadrupled to over 90 billion tonnes in the last 50 years.
 The construction sector has a crucial role to play when it comes to resource conservation.
 It operates very resourceintensively and still predominantly according to this linear principle.
 Globally, the construction sector uses about 30-40% of the resources extracted.
-In Germany, it is recording steadily increasing waste volumes and was responsible for around 55% of waste generation in 2019.
+In Germany, the construction sector was responsible for around 54% of total waste generation (by weight) in 2021.
+Even though the amount of waste generated by Sto products is comparatively low, we want to actively shape the transition to a circular economy and have therefore anchored it in our sustainability strategy.
 One of the biggest challenges on the way to a sustainable economic system is to disconnect resource consumption from economic growth.
 The concept of the circular economy focuses on conserving natural resources, avoiding waste, and protecting people and the environment by recycling waste in an environmentally sound way.